Chat Completions

 200 OK Request successful

-400 Bad Request Invalid JSON, zero messages, invalid role, invalid json_schema
+400 Bad Request Invalid JSON, empty messages, invalid role, parameter out of range, token limit exceeded

 401 Unauthorized Missing or invalid authentication